Fat is where Aromas Live

 Milk thistle oil has been often acknowledged for its topical uses and skin benefits.
 It is rich in polyphenols, as well as vitamins A, D, E, and F.

-Therfore, milk thistle oil is often found in cosmetic products for anti-aging care due to its antioxidative properties.
+Therfore, thistle oil is often found in cosmetic products for anti-aging care due to its antioxidative properties.
 Some studies show it as effective in soothing and treating dermatitis, psoriasis, burns, and cuts, as well as scalp care.
 It can be applied directly or blended with aloe vera gel for a DIY moisturizer, or even added to face masks and other oil blends.

 Milk thistle oil has a fairly delicate flavor, so it is perfect for sneaking into raw soups, smoothies, juices, and even Ice cream (nice!), and is a great substitute for butter on your popcorn.